nodatime/nodatime/www/unstable/userguide/serialization.md

 Most serialized forms just consist of element text using a specified text handling pattern, as described below.
 Types which support multiple calendar systems additionally use the `calendar` attribute for the calendar system ID (but only when the calendar system of the value isn't the ISO calendar), while `ZonedDateTime` always uses an extra `zone` attribute for the time zone ID.

 `PeriodBuilder` and `Interval` are somewhat different: `PeriodBuilder` uses the round-trip text representation of the `Period` that would be built by it, while `Interval` has only `start` and `end` attributes, each of which is represented as the respective `Instant` converted using the extended ISO pattern.
+(If an interval has no start or has no end, due to extending to the start or end of time, the corresponding attribute is omitted.)

 <table>
   <thead>